Heresie (EP)

-Hérésie is a double 10" extended play box set by the Irish rock band Virgin Prunes.
+Hérésie is a double 10" extended play box set by the Irish post-punk band Virgin Prunes.
 It was released in November 1982 by L'Invitation Au Suicide, which had commissioned the band to create a work dealing with the concept of insanity.
 It was released simultaneously with the band's debut studio album, ...If I Die, I Die.

 The Hérésie package also contained five booklets.
 The first 10" disc, consisting of seven songs, functioned as a soundtrack to the booklets.
 The second disc was a live recording of Virgin Prunes at the Rex Club in Paris in June 1982.